mecid/mecid.github.io/_posts/2019-12-18-the-power-of-viewbuilder-in-swiftui.md

 }
 ```

 As you can see, *@ViewBuilder* has a static *buildBlock* method that accepts two views, combine them and return *TupleView*.
-It also has other declarations of *buildBlock* method, which takes from one to ten child view, and all of them combine child view into a *TupleView*.
+It also has other declarations of *buildBlock* method, which takes from one to ten child views, and all of them combine child views into a *TupleView*.
 That's why *@ViewBuilder* can accept only ten views inside the closure.

 > To learn how to avoid ten views limitation, take a look at my ["View Composition in SwiftUI"](/2019/10/30/view-composition-in-swiftui/) post.